Homophily in preferences or meetings? Identifying and estimating an iterative network formation model: Application

 Figures \ref{utilities_counterfactual_random_matching}, \ref{utilities_counterfactual_tracking}, and \ref{utilities_counterfactual_random_friendships} compare the evolution of aggregate utility in the base case with each of our counterfactual scenarios.
-We plot posterior means and 95\% credible intervals of the aggregate utility index, $\sum_{c=1}^C \sum_{i=1}^{N_c} u_i(g^t_c, X_c)$, in the counterfactual scenario minus the same index in the base case, for each round from the baseline to the followup period.
-We normalize the difference in indices by the number of students in our sample multiplied by minus the posterior mean estimate of the distance-in-gender direct utility parameter; so results can be interpreted as the number of direct same-sex links each student should receive in the base case so that they are indifferent between policies (without taking into account spillovers on the remaining components of utility).
+We plot posterior means and 95\% credible intervals of the aggregate utility index, $\sum_{c=1}^C \sum_{i=1}^{N_c} u_i(g^t_c, X_c)$, in the counterfactual scenario minus the same index in the base case, for each round from the baseline to the follow-up period.
+We normalize the difference in indices by the number of students in our sample multiplied by minus the posterior mean estimate of the distance-in-gender direct utility parameter; so results can be interpreted as the number of direct same-sex links each student should receive in the base case so that they are indifferent between policies (without taking into account spillovers on the remaining components of utility).\footnote{Since we only report the difference in aggregate utility between alternative policy scenarios, our welfare analyses are invariant to the normalization adopted to recover the \emph{levels} of utilities (observe that parametrization \eqref{eq_formulation} adopts the normalization that the utility of an empty network is zero).
+Computing welfare relatively to a baseline scenario thus helps us avoid the typical concern in counterfactual analyses in discrete choice models that require correctly identifying the \emph{levels} of pay-offs (see \citet{kalouptsidi2021counterfactual} for related discussion).}